Greenlane Reconstruction Phases 2 & 3

 Complete streets, with designated bike and pedestrian lanes would be wonderful for Beamsville especially on Greenlane, where students are now commuting to/from school.
 Although widening of the road will impact the residents on this road, in the long run it will help to improve non-motorized traffic flow and tourism in this sector.
 Thank you for putting forward this idea, I think it aligns well with sustainable development for our area.

-Kacey asked 7 months ago
+Kacey asked about 1 year ago

 Thank you for sharing your feedback with us.
 We appreciate your comments regarding this project.